 While it’s helpful to follow this pattern of eat, play, sleep, you should always pay attention to your baby’s hunger cues.
 When your baby goes through growth spurts they may need to feed more frequently or longer.

-This may disrupt the nursing routine you’ve become accustomed to as your body changes how long it takes to refill beast milk.
+This may disrupt the nursing routine you’ve become accustomed to as your body changes the amount of breast milk it produces and when.